-In the case of a ransomware attack, it is important to know what to do.
+In the event of a ransomware attack, it is important to know what to do.
 Here are some simple steps to take to minimize the damage.

 Isolate your computer

-If you face a ransomware attack, the first thing to do is to disconnect from any network and the Internet.
-This procedure isolates the computer and minimizes the chance that the ransomware infection will spread to other computers.
+If you face a ransomware attack, the first thing you should do is disconnect yourself from any network and the Internet.
+This isolates the computer and minimizes the chance of the ransomware infection spreading to other computers.

 Never pay the ransom

-Do not pay any ransom required by cybercriminals who carry out the attack on the ransomware.
+Do not pay any ransom demanded by the cybercriminals performing the ransomware attack.

-As a hostage situation in real life, it is best not to negotiate with cybercriminals.
+Like a real-life hostage situation, it is best not to negotiate with cybercriminals.
 Paying the ransom will not guarantee the return of your data - after all these people have already manipulated your trust.

-To rid your computer of ransomware, follow our simple ransomware removal steps in the section below.
+To rid your computer of ransomware, follow our simple steps for ransomware removal in the section below.

 Follow the ransomware removal steps below to recover from a ransomware attack.